 No, this will not be like some supermarket tabloid newspaper or magazine displayed near the checkout counter.
 It is simply an explanation of how the Bible defines “mystery” and then examines some of the Bible’s main mysteries.
 We’re not going to look at mysteries like a detective attempts to solve mysteries.
 If you want the tabloid type of mysteries, you’ll have to find those near the checkout counter in your favorite supermarket or grocery store.
 I hope you’re clever enough to know that most of those types of mysteries are as phony as a six-dollar bill.

 First, depending on which translation of the Bible you read, the word mystery occurs only in the New Testament portion of the Bible: 28 times.
 It does not occur in the Old Testament portion of the Bible.
 The chief use of the word is found in the writings of Paul in the New Testament.
-Paul knew the thought-world of the people of his day—and about their numerous “mystery religions” with all their secrets.
+Paul knew the thought-world of the people of his day—and about their numerous “mystery religions” with all their secret rituals and mysterious potions.

 I deliberately decided to make this teaching less tedious by not citing all the Bible references I have used for this teaching—scores of them, if not hundreds.
 Including those would make this teaching very difficult to read and would be very distracting.
 I assume that you are capable of looking up for yourself (using any good Bible Concordance) the 28 references to “mystery” in the New Testament.